Kavit-Rajesh-Shah/agile-software-lifecycle/README.md

 3. After CKAD, we should go for Cloud Platform - Public Cloud (AWS, Azure, GCP) or Private Cloud (Openstack/Openshift).
 This helps individual understand the neccesary building blocks in a software from Infrastructure perspective.

 4. During this stage - there should be two paths - Development or Devops.
-Lets say, you are a Java Developer and wants to continue to be a Developer/Architect - I would recommend going for one Certification for Programming language like Spring Professional, Azure Developer, Node or respective langauge's certification.
-Along with that go for Build Tool Certification like Jenkins.
+Lets say, you are a Java Developer and wants to continue to be a Developer/Architect - I would recommend going for Spring Professional Certification, in case of .NET then it should be Azure Developer.
+Each language will have its respective certification program, so go for it.
+Certification will not make you expert but atleast will make you intermediate in that langauge.
+Along with that go for build tool certification like Jenkins Certified Engineer.
+Doing the certification after point 1- 3 will give you fair bit of understanding of Infrastructure and Deployment.
+Hence you can think of end to end solution during development.
-I consider this to be last stage because this is something which you will continue for 2-4 years.

-5. If you don't like doing development then going for Devops/Infra would like require kmowledge of Automation tools like Terraform/Ansible along with Build tool like Jenkins.
+5. If you don't like doing development then going for Devops/Infra would like require knowledge of automation tools like Terraform/Ansible along with build tool like Jenkins.

 There are some additonal courses/certifications like Certified Scrum Master - this teaches basic of scrum and agile methodology.